 Gather your tools:

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
-I’ve been practicing more with my single long slash for the batards and I think I’ve found my perfect angle.
-Take the razor and place it 90º over the loaf and then rotate left (I’m left handed, if you’re right handed rotate right) by 45º and score.
+I've been practicing more with my single long slash for the batard, and I think I've found my perfect angle.
+Take the razor and place it 90° over the loaf and then rotate left (I'm left-handed if you're right-handed rotate right) by 45° and score.

-Place the dough into the combo cooker and turn the heat down to 450ºF and cook for 25 minutes.
-After this time, open the oven, remove the top lid of the combo cooker, close and cook for an additional 40 minutes.
-I could have probably cooked these loaves an additional 5 minutes more.
-I’m thinking the higher hydration might require a little bit longer bake.
-Next time I’ll push that second half of the bake to 45 minutes and see how it goes.
+Place the dough into the combo cooker and turn the heat down to 450°F (230°C) and bake for 20 minutes.
+After this time, open the oven, remove the top lid of the combo cooker, close and bake for an additional 35 minutes or until done to your liking.

 Repeat for the second loaf.

-Crust: VERY nice crust this time.
-The colors, the tears, the openness, all just really great.
-I love how the olives dot the surface of the bread, hinting at what’s inside.
+A beautiful crust; the color, the tears, the openness, all just really great.
+I love how the olives dot the surface of the bread, hinting at what's inside.
 The crust turned out to be nice and thin and very brittle.
-After a few days it hardened a bit more but that just added to the nice rustic nature of this bread.
+After a few days, it hardened a bit more but that just added to the beautiful rustic nature of this bread.

-Crumb: Soft and open, a great combination.
-Could I say I wanted it even a bit more open?
-Sure… I’m always striving for that it seems.
-Next time I’m going to try to have a more decisive yet gentle hand when shaping.
+Soft and open, a great combination.
+Next time I'm going to try to have a more decisive yet gentle hand when shaping.
 Perhaps I squished out too many of those precious air pockets developed during bulk fermentation.
 Still, the crumb was very nice.

-Taste: I’ve probably already beaten this to death at this point but I’m serious: this bread is really something.
-Bake it and find out, you’ll be happy you did!
+I've probably already beaten this to death at this point, but I'm serious: this bread is really something.
+Bake it and find out, you'll be happy you did!